 Hollidaysburg is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,784 people and two constituent neighborhoods, Hollidaysburg is the 243rd largest community in Pennsylvania.
-Hollidaysburg has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Hollidaysburg was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Hollidaysburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Hollidaysburg is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Hollidaysburg who work in office and administrative support (15.88%), sales jobs (10.78%), and management occupations (10.31%).
+Hollidaysburg is a decidedly white-collar borough, with fully 87.04% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Hollidaysburg is a borough of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Hollidaysburg who work in office and administrative support (13.13%), sales jobs (12.28%), and management occupations (10.81%).

 Of important note, Hollidaysburg is also a borough of artists.
 Hollidaysburg has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hollidaysburg’s character.

-The education level of Hollidaysburg citizens is substantially higher than the typical US community, as 33.92% of adults in Hollidaysburg have at least a bachelor's degree.
+The education level of Hollidaysburg citizens is very high relative to the national average among all cities (21.84%): 35.04% of adults in Hollidaysburg have a bachelor's degree or even advanced degree.

 The people who call Hollidaysburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hollidaysburg residents report their race to be White, followed by Black or African-American.
+The greatest number of Hollidaysburg residents report their race to be White, followed by Asian.
 Important ancestries of people in Hollidaysburg include Irish, Italian, English, and Scots-Irish.

 The most common language spoken in Hollidaysburg is English.
 Other important languages spoken here include Spanish and West Germanic languages.